 So what does the process involve?
 As you know, I am all about soap making for beginners, introducing you to the process, trying to simplify the science behind it and generally making it as easy as possible.
 Therefore this is not the forum to be going in to the subject in great depths but the question does arise and understandably so - after all - who doesn't want to make a living doing something they enjoy.

-So, as a guide, before you can sell, raffle, or donate your soap to anyone (other than make it for close family and friends personal use) you need to do the following.
+So, as a guide, before you can sell or donate your soap to anyone (other than make it for close family and friends personal use) you need to do the following.

 Create your recipes and get them assessed by a cosmetic chemist.
-Generally you can have 1 base recipe with up to 8 variations (scent, colour, additives etc) and that will cost you around £180 for your assessment, that means your recipes have been declared as safe and compliant to EU specifications.
+Generally you can have 1 base recipe with up to 8 variations (scent, colour, additives etc) and that will cost you around £220 although some companies may do less variants for a lower price.
+Once complete this means your recipes have been declared as safe and compliant to EU/UK specifications.

 You need to keep Product Information Files (PIF) which are in effect, files recording every detail about your soap manufacturing.
 Ie Batch numbers of raw material used, dates of manufacture, the batch numbers you have applied to your products, MSDS sheets for all ingredients, allergens, method of manufacture plus your assessments - pretty much everything and anything you can think of relating to the manufacture of your products and to create an audit trail should things go wrong.

 You need to keep a record detailing your Good Manufacturing Practice (GMP), ie detail where you will make your soap, where and how raw materials and packaging will be stored, use of suitable equipment, waste disposal, how you ensure your finished product is of the correct weight and quality.
 This is not a complete list by any stretch but an idea of what needs to be included.
 (Be aware that in some countries a completely separate soap making area is required, away from the domestic kitchen for example).